ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ### Pre-Wash Protocol

-1. Measure out washing buffer: 1 mL per reaction plus 10% +/- volume.
+1. Measure out washing buffer stock: 1 mL per reaction plus 10% +/- volume.
 2. Add 0.01 g × (number of reactions) PVP, and 4.5 µL × (number of reactions) β-mercaptoethanol for the number of reactions
 3. Shake vigorously to mix.
-4. Stuff bead mill tubes with foliage sample as needed
+4. Stuff bead mill tubes with foliage sample as needed (~300 mg for pine species), being careful to not cross contaminate samples.
+If using hands to stuff tubes, change gloves for each sample.
 5. Add 1 ml of washing buffer to each tube.
 Vortex for a few seconds
 <br> → *Instead of using bead mill tissue disruption, we can also grind the plant material using liquid nitrogen and clean sterile Micropestle.
 Add the ground tissue in a tube.
 Then 1 ml of washing buffer is added to tube.
 Shake vigorously to mix (use pipette tip to mix in order to guarantee complete mixing)*
+6. Insert bead mill tubes containing tissue and buffer into bead mill, making sure that the tubes are in a balanced arrangement.
+7. Run bead mill for 2 minutes at 3.55 m/s.
+8. Transfer bead mill tubes to centrifuge, making sure that the tubes are in a balanced arrangement.
-9. Spin tubes in centrifuge for 10 min at >10,000 rpm
+9. Spin tubes in centrifuge for 10 min at >10,000 rpm.
-10. Pipette off supernatant and keep the pellet
+10. Pipette off supernatant and keep the pellet.
 11. Proceed with regular extraction protocol immediately